-In the middle of all these advantages and gains, there are still some individuals who believe in hypnotic misconceptions.
-The following are a few of the misconceptions on hypnosis and what we can say about them.
+In the middle of all these gains and benefits, there are still some individuals who think in hypnotic myths.
+The following are a few of the myths on hypnosis and what we can say about them.

 Myth1.
 The person under hypnosis has no control over his mind and actions.

-Hypnosis is induced in a tie when the person is still mindful and able to take and understand ideas.
-Kids who are undergoing hypnotherapy can comprehensively talk with the hypnotherapist.
-When the person is in deep relaxation and not in deep rest, Hypnotherapy is done.
-Things are said as a suggestion and not as an authoritative command.
+Hypnosis is caused in a tie when the person is still mindful and able to take and understand ideas.
 Individuals who have actually undergone hypnosis would definitely remember what taken place during the session.

 Myth2.
 Hypnosis is a wicked act.
 It can be compared to voodoo in some levels.